 I Know Who Killed Me: A symbolism-heavy psychological thriller that challenges the audience's perception of reality.
 The story centers around a young woman who may or may not have multiple personalities, and her attempts at solving a crime she may or may not have been a victim of.
 Notable for being one of the first truly dramatic roles for its leading lady.

 Jack And Jill: Few movies have ever united critics as much as this examination of family relations and sexual politics.
 Also featured Academy Award winner Al Pacino in the role he'll be remembered in for years to come.
+In fact, one night, it won every award at an awards ceremony.

-Jaws The Revenge: A woman travels to Bahamas to work out the grief of losing her youngest son.
+Jaws: The Revenge: A woman travels to Bahamas to work out the grief of losing her youngest son.
 After arriving, she starts developing a romace with a handsome plane pilot.

 Kazaam: A philosophical exploration of Benevolent Slavery, as seen through the eyes of a young urban boy and the gigantic, magical African man who caters to his every whim.
 A brilliant, special-effects laden showcase for the acting and rapping talent of famed basketball star Shaquille O'Neal!